rstudio-conf-2020/text-mining/README.md

 ## Prework

-During this short course, we'll share code and slides via a GitHub repo and code interactively together using an RStudio Cloud project.
+During this workshop, we'll share code and slides via a GitHub repo and code interactively together using an RStudio Cloud project.
 You can log in to RStudio Cloud via Google credentials, GitHub credentials, or email.
 Go ahead and [log in](http://rstudio.cloud/) with your choice of method before we meet in person so you see what the platform looks like.
 Bring your laptop to the course and we'll explore text mining together!

 ## Schedule